-JUVENILE RESTORATIVE JUSTICE CIRCLES
+JUVENILE RESTORATIVE JUSTICE

 Men As Peacemakers' Restorative Justice Program serves juvenile offenders, family members and victims.
 We use the Circle Process to provide mediation for different levels of offenders: diversion, misdemeanor theft, gross misdemeanor and felony, and juveniles that are incarcerated.